sim2real/sim2real.github.io/index.md

 [//]: # ()
 [//]: # (2020-07-13: **Post-Workshop Update 1**.
 We'd love to send a thanks out to all debaters, authors, and participants that helped make this workshop so great!
 Thanks folks! :&#41; Also we've uploaded the poster teasers that the authors provided &#40;see <a href="#papers">Accepted Papers</a>&#41;.)

+**2022 May 3rd:** Added the CMT link and submission instructions.
+Submissions are now open.
+Also we're excited to add Dorsa Sadigh as in-person debater to the roster.

-Workshop got accepted 🎉, currently preparing CMT submission system and announcement.<br>
+**2022 April:** Workshop got accepted 🎉, currently preparing CMT submission system and announcement.<br>
 After 2 years of remote conferences, we're happy to announce that R:SS this year and by extension this workshop will allow in-person attendance 🎉🎉🎉.